mktwohy/SongSorter/README.md

 If an artist\album path doesn't already exist, it creates one.
 Finally, it moves the file to that location.

 During testing, I wanted a way to undo my work.
 7Zip has a way of "flattening" a directory, but that takes a few minutes and a lot of mouse clicks, so I wrote flattenDirectory().
 This function moves every song back to the parent directory and deletes every empty folder.
-In hindsight, this should have been done recursively, but it works.
+In hindsight, this could have been more readable if done recursively.

 To use it, you simply call either sortSongs(cwd) or flattenDirectory(cwd), where cwd is the address of your music folder.